BlueBeach Camping

 Phone(s):

-Colville Bay Motel and Motor Camp is a half an hour_s drive north of Coromandel, this neat and tidy motel and camp spot overlooks a tranquil tidal bay.
+Colville Bay Motel and Motor Camp is a half an hour's drive north of Coromandel, this neat and tidy motel and camp spot overlooks a tranquil tidal bay.
 Despite the remote location, this is very civilised accommodation with a warm, friendly welcome.
 Enjoy uncrowded camping on well groomed sites behind the motel.
 There are sites with power and plenty of room for tents.
 Sites are neatly defined and have both gravel and grass parking.
 A modern building provides 4 unisex shower and toilet cubicles, including a disabled access suite.
 Although there is no kitchen, a porch shelter offers washing-up facilities and fridge/freezer, or you can cook in the appealing BBQ arbor with ample covered dining space.
 A laundry, dump station and private spa room (additional charge) are provided.
 Enquire about the fishing or bus trips and clean your catch at the fish cleaning station.
 A fish smoker is available.
 Your hosts, Wendy or Mark, will look after you.
-Tent sites are $10 per person or $12 per person for powered sites.

 Phone(s):